fpvmorais/dax-mode/Readme.md

 # DAX Mode for Emacs

-This is the first version of the mode that let's you edit the DAX language in your favourite editor.
+Major mode that let's you edit the DAX language in your favourite editor.

 Also included is a `dax-pretty-print` function that uses http://www.daxformatter.com/api/daxformatter/DaxFormat/ to beautify your code.